kit-algo/temporalmaplabeling/README.md

 * Qt (including development headers and tools)
 * CGAL (including development headers)
-* Gurobi (this project is configured for Gurobi 6.5, but it should be straightforward to adapt it to later versions)
+* Gurobi (this project is configured for Gurobi 7.5, but it should be straightforward to adapt it to versions startin from 6.5)
 * If you want to use your own OpenStreetMap files for input, you need to convert them with the script from Andreas Gemsa [3]

 Additionally, libosmium is added as a submodule in contrib/osmium.
 You need to run

     git submodule init
     git submodule update

 to fetch it.